Welcome to

 At Venn Boulevard Centre, we believe in the importance of strong partnerships between school, parents, and the wider community.
 We value open communication and collaboration to support our students’ success both inside and outside of the classroom.

-• Executive Headteacher
+• Executive Principal

 Claire Goodaire